-When connecting Quform to SharpSpring, it can present some difficulties when multiple forms are on the page—even if they aren’t all Quform forms.
-If a Quform is alone on a page, our standard form code should work.
+When connecting Quform to SharpSpring, it can present some difficulties when multiple forms are on the page—even if they are not all Quform forms.
+If a Quform is alone on a page, SharpSpring's standard form code should work.
 This article will detail how to connect Quform forms to SharpSpring.

 The following user roles can connect Quform forms to SharpSpring:

 Forms are accessed through the toolbar.

 When connecting multiple forms on the same page, an ID needs to be declared in order for the SharpSpring code to determine which form to capture.
 With Quform, the ID can be dynamic.
 After viewing the ID and declaring it in the SharpSpring code, the ID may be different the next time, preventing the SharpSpring code from finding the form.
 However, by utilizing the form's unique class, you can better connect the form to SharpSpring.
 This grabs the dynamic ID and stores it in the variable, so that the SharpSpring code can obtain the form’s ID even though it isn’t the same on every page load.